Tencent/rapidjson/doc/tutorial.md

 ~~~~~~~~~~

 ## Modify Object {#ModifyObject}
-Object is a collection of key-value pairs.
+Object is a collection of key-value pairs (members).
 Each key must be a string value.
-The way to manipulating object is to add members:
+To modify an object, either add or remove members.
+THe following APIs are for adding members:

 * `Value& AddMember(Value&, Value&, Allocator& allocator)`
 * `Value& AddMember(StringRefType, Value&, Allocator&)`